promptcloud/promptcloud_data_api/README.md

 #PromptCloudDataAPI

 This is [PromptCloud's](http://promptcloud.com) data API gem.
 It can be used to fetch the client specific data from PromptCloud data API.
-Available data API version are v1 and v2.
+Available API versions are v1 and v2.

 ##Installation
 ####Option 1 -